 - (set on Mars, like Red Faction.
 With space pirates.)

-Might I suggest an immediate barrage with laser marmots and robots?
+Might I suggest a surprise barrage with acid alligators and acid?

 Continue reading What Would Strax Suggest?